MakeSchool-Tutorials/Sorting-Algorithms-Starter-Code/README.md

-# Sorting Algorithms [Example Project]
+# Sorting Algorithms [Starter Code]

-Example implementation of the Sorting Algorithms project for MakeSchool.
+Starter code for the Sorting Algorithms project for MakeSchool.

 ## Getting Started